mirukana/mirage/README.md

 For Flatpak users, this will be *~/.var/app/io.github.mirukana.mirage/config/mirage* instead.

+The config folder where *settings.json* is located can be overriden by setting the `MIRAGE_CONFIG_DIR` environment variable.
+The user data folder where *themes*, saved encryption data and other files are saved can be overriden with `MIRAGE_DATA_DIR`.

 The `theme` setting can be:

 - The filename of a built-in theme (`Midnight.qpl` or `Glass.qpl`)